-This course is a survey of Native American history in North America from the prehistoric era through the twentieth century, with an emphasis on the United States.
-This course will focus on Native American cultural, political, and economic structures, as well as patterns and strategies of coexistence with and resistance to European and European American communities.
-Offered Spring - Every Third Year.
+This course is a survey of Native American history in North America from the prehistoric era through the twentieth century with an emphasis on the United States.
+The course focuses on Native American cultural, political, and economic structures, as well as patterns and strategies of coexistence with and resistance to European and European American communities.
+Offered Alternate Years.